 Upper Street Islington is heaving with eateries which have come and gone over the years.
 Le Mercury, a French restaurant offering reasonably priced meals for lunch, pre-theatre and evenings, has stood the test of time.
 They have been prominent on the street for over thirty years now since 1985.
-Their menu provides a small selection of well executed French brasserie style dishes at very reasonable prices for London.
+The menu provides a small selection of well-executed French brasserie-style dishes at very reasonable prices for London.
 If you’re searching for a French restaurant Islington, French bistro Islington or restaurants near Almeida Theatre do give Le Mercury a try.

 “Charming French restaurant serving a well-executed bistro menu at affordable London prices, a popular and well-loved Islington institution,” Homegirl London

 This restaurant specialises in bistro food at great prices.
 The menu is concise but offers all you need to experience French cuisine, which includes meat, poultry, fish and vegetarian dishes.
 I went to Le Mercury recently with five women, one lunchtime for a birthday celebration, and everyone found the selection ample.
 For starters, there is a soup of the day which happened to be vegetarian on our visit.
 A couple of people ordered the mussels which they thoroughly enjoyed.
 They commented on the quality of the mussels, saying they were fresh and juicy.
 The white wine and cream sauce was expertly seasoned with shallots, garlic, lemon and parsley.
 This seemed to be the favourite starter.
 The other seafood dish was deep-fried calamari with homemade tartar sauce which was simple but well cooked.
 Or you could try the crayfish and lobster ravioli with spinach and shellfish sauce.